christosgalano/christosgalano.github.io/_drafts/policy-driven-governance-for-infrastructure-code.md

 - Write tests for both passing and failing scenarios
 - Cover edge cases before they appear in production
 - Treat policy tests like application tests
+- Use a linter like [Regal](https://github.com/StyraInc/regal) to enforce style and catch common mistakes automatically

 **Plan for scale**
 - Use efficient data structures for large rule sets